hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Power on the Pi 5
 Once the Pi has finished booting to the desktop
 - Click Start,Preferences, Raspberry Pi Configuration
-- In the Localisation Tab, Set the Locale and then character set UTF-8, Timezone, Keyboard, WiFi country, then click OK.
+- In the Localisation Tab, Set the Locale and then character set UTF-8, Timezone, Keyboard (setting keyboard is important if in non-US non-GB country), WiFi country, then click OK.
 - If prompted to reboot then click YES and reboot.
 - Click Start,Preferences, Raspberry Pi Configuration
 - In the System Tab, set Auto Logion ON, Splash Screen OFF